Tacoma Narrows Bridge (1940): Cause of the collapse

 The original Tacoma Narrows Bridge was the first to be built with girders of carbon steel anchored in concrete blocks; preceding designs typically had open lattice beam trusses underneath the roadbed.
 This bridge was the first of its type to employ plate girders (pairs of deep I-beams) to support the roadbed.
 With the earlier designs, any wind would pass through the truss, but in the new design, the wind would be diverted above and below the structure.
 Shortly after construction finished at the end of June (opened to traffic on July 1, 1940), it was discovered that the bridge would sway and buckle dangerously in relatively mild windy conditions that are common for the area, and worse during severe winds.
 This vibration was transverse, one-half of the central span rising while the other lowered.
 Drivers would see cars approaching from the other direction rise and fall, riding the violent energy wave through the bridge.
 However, at that time the mass of the bridge was considered sufficient to keep it structurally sound.

 The failure of the bridge occurred when a never-before-seen twisting mode occurred, from winds at 40 mph.
-This is a so-called torsional vibration mode (which is different from the transversal or longitudinal vibration mode), whereby when the left side of the roadway went down, the right side would rise, and vice versa, i.e., the two halves of the bridge twisted in opposite directions, with the center line of the road remaining still (motionless).
+This is a so-called torsional vibration mode (which is different from the transverse or longitudinal vibration mode), whereby when the left side of the roadway went down, the right side would rise, and vice versa, i.e., the two halves of the bridge twisted in opposite directions, with the center line of the road remaining still (motionless).
 This vibration was caused by aeroelastic fluttering.